EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/jupyter-app.md

 ## Log in

-JupyterLab running in the container is password-protected.
-The password is auto-generated.
+You will not be prompted for a username and password.
+The JupyterLab service running in the container runs as a 'root' user.
+The service is protected with an auto-generated password.
 The **Connect to JupyterLab** button is configured to log you into the container using this password automatically.

-Within JupyterLab, you are the 'root' user and group.

 !!!
 Note